Iszac Henig: College career

 Henig entered Yale University in the fall of 2018, to study the ocean organisms that had fascinated him in his youth, but majored in Earth and Planetary Science, for lack of a Yale Marine Biology department.
 He joined Davenport College, and served as a Communication and Consent Educator, an undergraduate working against sexual violence on the Yale campus.

 Henig continued swimming competitively.
 While swimming on the women's team, he was part of two Yale championship relay teams, and scored three top 10 places in each of the 2019 and 2020 Ivy League Championships.
 In 2019 he was selected for the College Swimming & Diving Coaches Association of America Scholar All-American Team, recognizing students that both achieved a grade point average of 3.50 or higher and competed at their respective NCAA Championships; he would be selected again in 2020 and 2022.
 In 2020, he shared an award for scoring the most points in dual meet competition, and took third place in the Ivy League championships for the 100-yard freestyle.
-He took the 2020-2021 school year off to work at home while Ivy League swimming was canceled for the COVID-19 pandemic.
+He took the 2020–2021 school year off to work at home while Ivy League swimming was canceled for the COVID-19 pandemic.

 Gender transition

 In the spring of 2021, Henig came out to his parents and teammates as a trans man, and had a double mastectomy as part of his gender transition.
 He contributed a short essay on the subject to a June 2021 New York Times article about coming out during the pandemic.
 His family and teammates accepted his gender transition, and the Yale athletics department supported him on social media.
-Henig chose not to use masculinizing hormone therapy such as testosterone so he could continue swimming on the women's team.
+Henig chose not to use masculinizing hormone therapy, such as testosterone, so he could continue swimming on the women's team.

 By November 2021 Henig was back in school and competing again, using the name Iszac.
 That month he broke three Kiphuth Pool records, with his teammates for two 200-yard relays, and individually for the 100-yard freestyle.

 On January 8, 2022, Henig set another pool record, this time at the Sheerr Pool of the University of Pennsylvania in the 50-yard freestyle, as well as helping Yale win other events in a match against Penn and Dartmouth.
-Among the swimmers that Henig directly defeated then was Lia Thomas, a trans woman Pennsylvania student who had been at the center of the debate about transgender people in sports, with many claiming her male anatomy gave her an unfair advantage.
+Among the swimmers that Henig directly defeated then was Lia Thomas, a trans woman and Pennsylvania student who had been at the center of the debate about transgender people in sports, with many claiming her biological sex gave her an unfair advantage.
 Thomas came in sixth in the 100-yard freestyle, which Henig won.
 Henig also posted a faster time than Thomas in the 400-yard freestyle relay.
-Due to Henig's, and especially Thomas's, participation, the match attracted national media attention, unusual for a college swimming meet; and there were boycott threats which did not materialize.
-Afterwards, an anonymous Pennsylvania swimmer told OutKick sports website that Thomas was not trying and intentionally let Henig win; Henig said that he had never met Thomas before the event.
+Due to Henig's, and especially Thomas's, participation, the match attracted national media attention, unusual for a college swimming meet, and boycott threats which did not materialize.
+Afterwards, an anonymous Pennsylvania swimmer told the sports website OutKick that Thomas was not trying and intentionally let Henig win; Henig said that he had never met Thomas before the event.